2sic/2sxc-docs/docs-src/pages/extensions/app-extensions/by-2sxc/datasources-open-meteo/index.md

 ### Forecast

 1. Creates an instance of the `OpenMeteoForecast` DataSource
-2. Reads the forecast data from the Default stream
-3. Iterates over the items and accesses fields by name
+2. Iterates over the items and accesses fields by name

 **Parameters:**